J1nwenWang/j1nwenwang.github.io/_publications/2021-10-01-paper-title-number-3.md

 title: "Chronos: Timing Interference as a New Attack Vector on Autonomous Cyber-physical Systems"
 collection: publications
 venue: '2021 ACM SIGSAC Conference on Computer and Communications Security (CCS)'
-citation: 'Li Ao, *Jinwen Wang*, and Ning Zhang.
+citation: 'Ao Li, *Jinwen Wang*, and Ning Zhang.
 "Chronos: Timing Interference as a New Attack Vector on Autonomous Cyber-physical Systems."
 Proceedings of the 2021 ACM SIGSAC Conference on Computer and Communications Security.
 2021.'
 ---